 It is therefore much more important that you train yourself in the sense of leadership skills.
 Your professional knowledge does not have to refer to specific work processes, but to working with individuals, groups and departments.
 You need to be skilled in how to involve and align your employees in your organization.

 Rule no. 7: Your leadership is not efficient if you do not win the voluntary work of others.

 In many companies, performance is viewed primarily as an expense-related activity.
 There is a small amount of time and minutes, every activity is recorded using time recording tools.
 The catch on the thing: The time spent in the company does not necessarily mean anything about the performance or the success.
 You should therefore use other standards and systems to consider the performance of your employees in a result-oriented manner.

-"Management by objectives", for example, is such an approach.
-Agree on clear goals instead of counting your employees how many hours they spend each month on a particular project.
-Goals have a motivating effect if you are agreed, challenging and above all, realistic.
-Your staff will be more enjoyable - and certainly no one will complain to you if a few more hours have "gone" for it.
+“Management by objectives” is one such perspective.
+Instead of calculating how many hours a month you have to spend on a specific project, agree on clear goals.
+Goals are motivating if they are agreed, challenging - and above all realistic.
+Your employees will be more happy with your work - and surely no one will complain to you if a few more hours have been spent on it.

 Bonus: Everyone has the employees he deserves

-"And it is a pleasure, how it awakens and strengthens and revives everything around it, how every force speaks, every gift becomes clearer in its vicinity!
-In each case, he draws his strength, the peculiar, and pulls it big.
-Let everyone stay what he is.
-Just watch that he's always, in the right place; so he knows how to make fortune for all men ".
+“And it is a pleasure how he awakens and strengthens and revitalizes everything around him, how every power is expressed, every gift becomes equally clear in his vicinity!
+He draws his strength from everyone, the peculiar one, and pulls it up.
+Let everyone stay what they are.
+Just watch that he is always in the right place; so he knows how to make everyone's wealth his ”.